Clan Davidson History, Motto & Origins: Badenoch, Tulloch Castle & Scottish Heritage

 What Is the Clan Davidson Motto and What Does It Mean?

-The motto of Clan Davidson is Sapienter si Sincere, a Latin phrase that translates as Wisely if Sincerely or Wisely and Sincerely.
+The motto of Clan Davidson is Sapienter si Sincere, a Latin phrase that translates as Wisely if Sincerely.
 It is a motto that pairs two complementary virtues — the wisdom that comes from experience and careful thought, and the sincerity that ensures that wisdom is applied with honest intent rather than calculation or deceit.
 For a clan whose history required both the practical intelligence to survive near-annihilation and the genuine loyalty to their Chattan confederates that sustained them through generations of difficulty, the combination of wisdom and sincerity carried genuine biographical resonance.

 Who Were the Notable Figures in Davidson History?